 Competency-based learning, sometimes referred to by the abbreviation, CBL, is a learner-focused educational approach that’s buffeted and supported by other flexible learning tools such as MOOCs, flipped classrooms, and adaptive learning environments.
 It’s designed to give students a highly-personalized online education experience so they can learn at their own pace and apply prior knowledge that’s been gained through personal, professional, or academic experience.

-Based on flexible curriculum and self-directed progress, rather than the traditional classroom/lecture structure, effective CBL hinges on demonstrable knowledge.
+Based on a flexible curriculum and self-directed progress, rather than the traditional classroom/lecture structure, effective CBL hinges on demonstrable knowledge.
 Students advance through increasingly complex course subjects or modules by showing their mastery of content, regardless of objective measures of how much or how little time they put in.
 Likewise, learners may skip modules or even entire subjects in which they can demonstrate proficiency, dramatically shortening their degree completion time.
-In this way, competency-based learning offers students practical options in how a credit is earned, how much time must be devoted to learning and in turn, how much money is spent in the process.
+In this way, competency-based learning offers students practical options in how credit is earned, how much time must be devoted to learning, and in turn, how much money is spent in the process.

 Benefits of CBL

 As we touched on earlier, competency-based learning provides some compelling benefits for students.
 But for instructors and institutions, there are important advantages worth considering too.
 Here are the top benefits that a CBL option affords to students, faculty, and schools:

 Students are rewarded for existing knowledge.
 Validating and rewarding prior learning is, understandably, a big draw for students.
 CBL’s testing and ongoing assessments encourage students to acknowledge and integrate what they’ve learned fully enough to demonstrate it.